 The firm also prioritizes asset allocation over individual security selection during portfolio construction.
 To determine the proper asset allocation, advisors will consider the client’s current financial situation, future time horizon, thoughts about the market and family dynamics.

-Curtis Advisory Group, LLC is a wealth advisory firm established in 2009.
-Over the years, its client base has grown to about 80 members that have just under $150 million in assets under management (AUM) collectively.
-The largest portion of the firm’s clients are individuals, but it also works with high-net-worth individuals, pension plans, charitable organizations and businesses.
+Curtis Advisory Group is a wealth advisory firm established in 2009.
+The largest portion of the firm’s clients are non-high-net-worth individuals, but it also works with high-net-worth individuals, pension plans, charitable organizations and businesses.

 Curtis Advisory Group Background

 Curtis Advisory Group was established in 2009 by Ryan Earl Curtis.
 Curtis remains the principal owner of this independent firm, and he’s also one of the firm’s advisors, along with Joshua D. Hayes.
 For investment management services, the firm will typically charge between 0.10% and 1.00% of your managed assets.

 Each client of Curtis Advisory Group will open the investment process off by completing a “Client Questionnaire Survey,” which provides the firm with crucial information about your personal investing goals, time horizon and risk tolerance.
 From there, the firm will assemble investing recommendations that fit in with the unique variables you’ve presented.